mncinnovation/mnc-mobile-site/content/docs/mncidentifier/overview/index.md

 - Close eye
 - Open mouth

-The challange are randomly test to user so every user has different experience.
-User will ask twice to complete the challange. here are the journey for user.
+The challenge are randomly test to user so every user has different experience.
+User will ask twice to complete the challenge. here are the journey for user.

 ### Experience and flow